Opsio - Cloud and AI Solutions

 3-year commitmentReserved Instances / Savings PlansReserved VM Instances / Savings PlansCUDs50-60%

-Spot/preemptibleSpot InstancesSpot VMsSpot VMs (formerly Preemptible)60–90% (with interruption risk)
+Spot/preemptibleSpot InstancesSpot VMsSpot VMs60-90% (with interruption risk)

-Commitment purchases are not "set and forget."
-Opsio runs quarterly commitment reviews because workload profiles shift—a team migrating from EC2 to Fargate renders Compute Savings Plans more appropriate than EC2-scoped RIs.
-Unused reservations are pure waste.
+Commitments are not "set and forget" β€” Opsio runs quarterly reviews because workload profiles shift (a team migrating EC2 to Fargate makes Compute Savings Plans more appropriate than EC2-scoped RIs).
+Other levers:

 Phase 3: Operate

 • Budget alerts with escalation.
-AWS Budgets, Azure Budget alerts, and GCP budget notifications should trigger at 80% and 100% of forecasted monthly spend—and page the team lead, not just send an email that gets buried.
+Trigger AWS Budgets, Azure alerts, or GCP notifications at 80% and 100% of forecast β€” and page the team lead, not bury it in email.

 Multi-Cloud FinOps: The Hard Part

-Cost optimization in the EU isn't purely a financial exercise.
-Regulatory constraints shape what you can and cannot do.
+Cost optimization in regulated markets isn't purely financial β€” regulation shapes what you can and cannot do.

 Building a FinOps Team: Roles and Org Design